the13fools/lets-get-lost/pages/curvy overture.md

 <p class="message">
   Tangents:
-  Another approach to generating a hyperbolic surface would be to apply this same technique to a tiling of the <a href="http://www.malinc.se/math/noneuclidean/poincaretilingen.php">Poincaré Disc</a>.
+  Another approach to generating a hyperbolic surface would be to apply our physical modelling approach to a tiling of the <a href="http://www.malinc.se/math/noneuclidean/poincaretilingen.php">Poincaré Disc</a>.

   <br/> <br/>